-I had the wonderful opportunity this year of spending mother’s day with img_4064my mother, a feat not easily accomplished, considering we live on opposite ends of the continent.
+I had the wonderful opportunity this year of spending mother’s day with my mother, a feat not easily accomplished, considering we live on opposite ends of the continent.
 This year, with prodding from my father, I met my mother and sister-in-law at a wonderful spa in southwestern Utah.
 Not only did the resort offer regular “spa” opportunities, like massages and facials, but one if it’s main focuses is getting you outdoors, into nature!
 Hiking, biking and relaxing in the beautiful southwest are all a large part of the program.

 All very nice you say, but what does this have to do with climate change?
 Good question.
 For those of you who don’t spend a lot of time out in this particular area of the United States, you may be surprised to hear that 2 years ago, St. George Utah (where the spa is located) was the fast growing city in the USA; another of the “fastest” growing cities in the USA, until recently, was the neighboring community of Las Vegas.